 SOCI501 Professionalism for Sociologists: Ethics, Collaboration, and Career Planning (3 semester hours)

-researchers by learning the position of key sociological professional societies on current social issues.
+This course explores key professional skills for sociologists.
+Students examine key ethical issues for social science researchers by learning the position of key sociological professional societies on current social issues.
 Students learn strategies for developing their professional networks.
 Students will learn how to manage projects, and create and document collaborative agreements with colleagues.
 Students will learn to create short and long term career plans.
 Students will build professional profiles through an online portfolio.

 SOCI603 Advanced Data Analysis for Social Science (3 semester hours)